Loudspeaker - In Room Placement and an Optimized Position

 The Concept Of Noise

 The acoustic pattern within a room is defined by a grid of pressure peaks and troughs that vary in height/depth – and those peaks and troughs are surprisingly close together.
-That’s why the bass output of a speaker changes when we move it; we are balancing it against a peak or trough in the room’s acoustic grid in order to minimize excess noise.
+They are why the bass output of a speaker changes when we move it; we are balancing it against a peak or trough in the room’s acoustic grid to minimize excess noise.
 It’s also why there is often more than one place that a speaker will work – and why we can often achieve remarkable performance even from an unpromising starting point.

 Step 2 – Optimizatization